symfony/symfony-docs/testing/profiling.rst

 How to Use the Profiler in a Functional Test
 ============================================

-It's highly recommended that a functional test only tests the Response.
+It is highly recommended that a functional test only tests the Response.
 But if you write functional tests that monitor your production servers, you might want to write tests on the profiling data as it gives you a great way to check various things and enforce some metrics.